MarkBind/markbind/docs/userGuide/troubleshooting.md

 You could signpost Markdown either by:

 - using the `<markdown>`(block level elements) or `<md>`(inline level elements) tags to wrap the markdown content.
-- using an empty line without any indentation before the markdown content
+- using an empty line without any indentation before the Markdown content

 ###### Example: correct markdown rendering using tags or newline:
 <include src="codeAndOutput.md" boilerplate >